ThomasAribart/ts-algebra/README.md

 // >
 ```

-Exluding a union returns the intersection of the exclusions of all elements, applied separately:
+Excluding a union returns the intersection of the exclusions of all elements, applied separately:

 <!-- prettier-ignore -->
 ```typescript